wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 4.5 =
+* As of V4.3, the robots list is now stored in the database and is user configurable.
+Because of this updates to the default robots list will not automatically be added during upgrades.
+You can either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.

 = 4.0 =
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 * IF YOU ARE NOT RUNNING V3.2 ALL OF YOUR DATA WILL BE LOST IF YOU UPGRADE TO V4.0 or above!